dret/webconcepts/concepts/link-relation/working-copy-of.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/working-copy-of"
 title:         "Link Relation: working-copy-of"
+concept-name:  Link Relation
+concept-value: working-copy-of
 description: "When included on a working copy, this link points to the versioned resource from which this working copy was obtained."
 ---